professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

 ## Scatterplots

-Scatterplots allow us to look at the relationship between two variables.
+Scatterplots help us determine if there is a strong correlation between two variables in a dataset.

 This plot of the relationship between movie length and movie rating is unfortunately ruined by a few ridiculously long movies.